🌍 EuropeEstoniaTallin Estonia GuideTallin Estonia ItineraryTallinnTop Things to do In Tallinn Estonia

 Kadriorg Park**

-Top Things to do in Tallinn Estonia
+Top Things To Do In Tallinn Estonia

 Kadriorg is Tallinn\'s most beautiful park, with an old castle, a lake, and many other beautiful places to see.
 As the park is a little bit difficult to get to, consider walking to the top of the park by the old fortress to get a good look at the city.The park is the city’s primary landmark and is the best starting point to get a feel for the city.
 It also has a beautiful fountain and several great sculptures.